 It melted into my skin seamlessly, but remained hydrating enough to not dry out over the blemishes.

-I’ve been using this concealer for about two months now, and though I’ve been getting blemishes here and there during that time, the Retoucher has not once made anything worse (or left me with clogged pores).
+After using the concealer for about two months and though a few blemishes popped up here and there during that time, the Retoucher has not once made anything worse (or left me with clogged pores).
 Other concealers I’ve tried have done this, so the difference is quite noticeable.
-Additionally, as someone who has really grown to hate the feeling of having anything on their face—anything more than moisturizer makes me feel uncomfortable—this product is light enough that you don’t notice it.
+Additionally, as someone who has grown to hate the feeling of having anything on their face—anything more than moisturizer makes me feel uncomfortable—this product is light enough that you don’t even notice it.

-While getting to the bottom of why I’m suddenly breaking out is a priority, it’s a huge help to know there’s a product out there that helps in the meantime—and that makes my skin look like itself again.
+While getting to the bottom of why I’m suddenly breaking out is a priority, it’s a huge help knowing there is a product out there that helps in the meantime—and that makes my skin look like itself again.

 The Charlotte Tilbury Retoucher fits right in the middle of the road as far as pricing is concerned.
 At $35, it's not as inexpensive as a drugstore brand, but it's not up there with the luxury options like Tom Ford or Clé de Peau.
 Would I buy it again?
 Yes.
 It feels great on the skin, doesn't make me break out, and conceals what I want hidden.
 My only negative is that the shade range does leave a lot to be desired.
 I hope that Charlotte Tilbury will add more shades in the future.